Print & Share This Recipe!

 1

-Prepare the Vegetable Medley: Heat 2 tablespoons olive oil in a skillet on medium heat.
-Sauté diced onion for 3 minutes.
-Add diced carrots and cook for 4 minutes.
-Stir in zucchini and garlic for 30 seconds.
+Heat 2 tablespoons of olive oil in a skillet over medium heat.
+Add the diced onion and sauté for about 3 minutes until softened.
+Add the diced carrots and cook for another 4 minutes, stirring occasionally.
+Then, stir in the zucchini and minced garlic, and cook for 30 seconds, just until fragrant.

 2

-Add tomato paste, harissa, cumin, coriander, and ground caraway.
-Mix well.
-Pour in 1 ½ cups broth and bring to a boil.
-Add drained garbanzo beans, salt, and pepper.
-Cook on medium for 10 minutes.
-Turn off heat and stir in lime or lemon juice.
+Stir in tomato paste, harissa, cumin, coriander, and ground caraway to the sautéed vegetables.
+Mix well to coat everything evenly with the spices.
+Pour in 1½ cups of broth and bring the mixture to a gentle boil.
+Add the drained garbanzo beans, along with salt and pepper to taste.
+Let it simmer on medium heat for 10 minutes, allowing the flavors to blend.
+Then, turn off the heat and finish with a splash of lime or lemon juice for brightness.

 3